-Success in the injection molding business isn’t just about having the right equipment or the latest technologies.
-This is a good start, of course—but to completely meet the ever-evolving needs of clients who make complex products under challenging time and cost constraints.
+Success in the injection molding business isn’t limited to having the right equipment or the latest technologies.
+It's a good start, of course, but it takes more to meet the needs of customers that require custom injection molding for complex applications completed under challenging time and cost constraints.